karkee, a. and n. Also khakee, ka(h)ki, kharki(e, khâkee, khaki, etc.

 The word karkee, or khaki as it is more usually spelled these days, is derived from the Hindi word khâk, meaning dust.
 The invention of the khaki uniform is attributed to Lieutenant Harry Lumsden (later Lieutenant-General Sir Harry Burnett Lumsden, shown left).
 In India, khaki was used for uniforms by the Queen’s Own Corps of Guides under Lumsden and Hodson in 1848, and later by the troops in the Mutiny of 1857.
 The first "official use" of khaki uniforms, according to Byron Farwell in Armies of the Raj (1989), was in the Abyssinian campaign of 1867-68.
 It was worn in the Afghan campaigns of 1878-80, the Sudan Wars of 1883-98, and especially by the British troops in South Africa after 1899.
 Today, the word has become synonymous with military garb all around the world.
 We've chosen the Victorian spelling karkee for this site's title, rather than the mundane khaki, because (to us at least) it evokes the British Military at the dawn of the 20th Century: pink gin toasts to the Rani Victoria on the Deccan at sunset, portly gentlemen with moustaches that look like they've stapled ferrets to their upper lips, cheeky street urchins shouting "Mafeking is relieved!".

-This web site is concerned not with the uniforms themselves, but with accoutrements and especially the leather and web personal equipment used by the British Military during the period from the end of the 2nd Boer War until the beginning of the 2nd World War.
 For each Equipment Pattern, the Karkee Web Team have tried to present historical information, period photos, and modern photos of original items.
 In all too many cases, we don't have good, original photos of the items we're trying to describe.
 In those cases, we've substituted the best pictures we could find, and in a few cases none at all.
 If a reader can supply photos of items we've missed, we would be delighted to include them.
 We think that this site's greatest value will be to serve as a virtual museum of British webbing and equipment.
 There are other web sites that address this subject to some extent, but our intention is that Karkee Web, by focusing specifically on accoutrements and personal equipment, will provide a depth of detail that is unlike any other resource currently available.

--- John Thorne (Webmaster), 4th July 2009
+-- John Thorne (Webmaster), 30th July 2010 (revised)

 It's worth noting that this is a graphics intensive site.
 Most (but not all) of the pictures on this site are shown in thumbnail but are linked to larger versions.
 Clicking on a linked thumbnail will take you to a higher resolution picture.
 Clicking again will return.
 On most browsers, the pictures that are linked to larger versions will show up with a coloured border.
 Linked pictures aren't otherwise designated, so if you want to see more detail, just try clicking on the picture.
 It might work.